-2. Load the filled containers symmetrically into the rotor.
-(Refer to TUBES AND BOTTLES on page 8 for information about containers.)
-If fewer than six tubes are being run, they must be arranged symmetrically in the rotor (see Figure 1).
-Opposing tubes must be filled to the same level with liquid of the same density.
+- 2. Load the filled containers symmetrically into the rotor.
+(Refer to TUBES AND ACCESSORIES on page 7 for information about containers.)
+If fewer than 44 tubes are being run, they must be arranged symmetrically in the rotor.
+Opposing tubes must be filled to the same level with liquid of the same density. - 3.
+Complete loading by placing the correct spacers (if required) over the tubes.